hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 It is worth noting that Kea conducts additional checks when processing a packet if shared networks are defined.
-First, instead of simply checking whether there's a reservation for a given client in its initially selected subnet, Kea looks through all subnets in a shared network for a reservation.
+First, instead of simply checking whether there is a reservation for a given client in its initially selected subnet, Kea looks through all subnets in a shared network for a reservation.
 This is one of the reasons why defining a shared network may impact performance.
-If there is a reservation for a client in any subnet, that particular subnet will be picked for the client.
-Although it is technically not an error, it is considered a bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.
+If there is a reservation for a client in any subnet, that particular subnet is selected for the client.
+Although it is technically not an error, it is considered bad practice to define reservations for the same host in multiple subnets belonging to the same shared network.

-While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if database storage will be used for host reservations.
-If an ID is not specified, the values for it are autogenerated, i.e. Kea assigns increasing integer values starting from
+While not strictly mandatory, it is strongly recommended to use explicit `"id"` values for subnets if database storage will be used for host reservations.
+If an ID is not specified, the values for it are auto-generated, i.e. Kea assigns increasing integer values starting from
-1. Thus, the autogenerated IDs are not stable across configuration changes.
+1. Thus, the auto-generated IDs are not stable across configuration changes.

 .. _dhcp4-serverid: